ouya/docs/community_content.md

     }
 ```

 In order to save content, you must include at least one file and only one screenshot.
-Since files and screenshots are managed by the `Cortex TV` Framework, you must request a file through the `OuyaMod.Editor` class:
+Since files and screenshots are managed by the `Cortex` Framework, you must request a file through the `OuyaMod.Editor` class:

 ```java
     OuyaContent.SaveListener mSaveListener = ...;